 You’ll recall in Economics 101, we noted that when the economy is under-performing (such as now), central bankers start to undertake expansionary monetary policy – that is, they start to lower the official cash rate.
 This makes credit cheaper.
 Mortgagors save interest on their home loans and have more discretionary money to spend (on something useful pls – not on birkenstocks) to (hopefully) stimulate the economy, businesses are able to borrow at cheaper rates so they’re incentivised to invest in and grow those businesses, and investors start to gather more confidence in the sharemarket because of all this new-found credit.
 You should understand however that central bankers have (in my opinion) been far too trigger-happy in the past with monetary policy and that they’re now left with little-to-no room to move with their prized cash rates.
 As a result, they may soon start undertaking ‘unconventional monetary policy’ measures – more on that in a later article.

 What are governments doing?
 So many things.
 Many wrong things.
 Some right things.
 But so many wrong things.
-Once you know that containment is no longer an option (see below), shutting down trade, restricting freedom of travel and telling people to stay in their homes just causes mass panic and eventually collapses your economy.
+Once you know that containment is no longer an option (see below), shutting down trade causes mass panic and eventually collapses your economy.
 A balance needs to be struck between the economy and public health if it’s clear this thing isn’t going away anytime soon – as our governments are telling us is the case.
 What else are they doing?
 Spending.
 Like there’s no tomorrow.
 Governments all over the world are announcing stimulus packages to try to save suffering businesses and stir economic activity.
 Will it work?
 Time will tell.

 What will make investors come to their senses?